 The 3-Step Process to Writing a Click-Worthy Author Bio

-So now you can see where you might’ve gone wrong in the past, and you’re dying to write a new version.
+So now you can see where you might’ve gone wrong with your bio after you started your blog, and you’re dying to write a new version of it.
 But how do you ensure your next bio won’t commit the same blunders?